tamizhvendan/tamizhvendan.github.com/source/_posts/2017-07-26-managing-data-in-golang-using-gorm-part-2.markdown

 ### Test Driving Publish New Blog Post

-Let's test drive our implementation from the `main` function with some hardcoded value
+Let's test drive our implementation from the `main` function with some hard coded value

 ```go
 // main.go